Agnogh/pirate-resort/README.md

 - Adding additional fonts (Sour - Gummy) as previous ones might be hard to read despite enlarged and bold
 - Enhancing Media rules to have a smoother 'transition' from one device size to  another
 - Adding higher quality pictures for backgrounds to avoid thr possibility of pixelated graphics
-- Keep that each site has a different and more thematic background instead of repetitive same one (all are high quality that do not cause blurry images)
+- Keeping that each site has a different and more thematic background instead of repetitive same one (all are high quality that do not cause blurry images)
 - Adding additional 'Code Institute' logo to make 'Get Coupons' & 'Subscription' websites more populated
 - Adjusting bottom left and right text holders to better fit and not overlap each other on larger screens
-- Adding styling for command buttons so that there is increase symmetric increase based on the device size
+- Adding styling for command buttons so that there is symmetric increase based on the device size
 - Adding styling for labels on 'rewards centre'
 - Adding styling from the drop-down menu to follow increase with the rest of the text
 - Fixing the path for a background image for 'Gallery' site